tanisha-s-p/KWK-Applied-Data-Science-Fundamentals-Challenge-2025/README.md

 ChatGPT

-Supported planning the data cleaning methodology Assisted with background research
+* Supported planning the data cleaning methodology
+* Assisted with background research
+* Helped me refine my research question

 Deepseek

-* Helped fix label spacing and positioning in graphs
+* Helped fix label spacing and positioning in charts
 * Guided how material composition could be parsed from window.__REACT_QUERY_STATE__ for C&A scraper
 * Helped detect formatting patterns to design regex code
 * Asked it the meaning of error messages to help me debug my code

 Claude

-* Generated a prototype data dashboard for exploratory analysis
+* Generated a prototype data dashboard for initial data analysis
 * Note: many values were hallucinated, but it inspired my own analytical approach

 YouTube Tutorial